Frankfurt (Oder): International relations

 Frankfurt (Oder), being located on the border to Poland, plays a special role in connection with German–Polish relations and European integration.
 The European University Viadrina has one of its buildings in Poland, in the neighbouring town of Słubice.
 The university also has a number of projects and initiatives dedicated to bringing Poland and Germany together, and offers its students pro bono Polish courses.

 Another project that contributes to German–Polish integration in Frankfurt (Oder) is the Fforst House, a German-Polish student project, which has been granted support by the town's administration and by the Viadrina, having been described by the former president of the university, Gesine Schwan, as the place where "Europe begins".

+Governance

+Mayor and city council

+The current mayor is René Wilke (independent, formerly Left) since 2018.
+The most recent mayoral election was held on 28 February 2018 and the results were as follows: